j-andrews7/Genotify/README.md

 ---

 ## Installation
 Just download the [release](https://github.com/j-andrews7/GenotifyDesktop/releases) for your OS, unpack, and run.
 To build from source with `node.js`, you can clone the repo and run `npm install` followed by `npm start`.

+If you run into `permissin denied` errors during the postinstall script, try adding the `--unsafe-perm=true --allow-root` arguments.

 ## Basic Usage
 Genotify is dead simple to use.
 Type a query into the search box and click the search button, hit enter, or use the hotkey `ctrl+q` (or `cmd+q`) to query from clipboard (even if Genotify isn't focused!).
 Search for and select species with the species filter, or filter hits in the hits table dynamically.
 Clicking on a different hit in the hits table will show the information for that hit.
 Expand the various sections to read what said gene does, explore expression data, see disease associations, or view links out to various data sources.
 Clicking on a text box will copy its contents to your clipboard for easy copying.